 The prevalence of recruitment scams is having an anticipated knock-on effect from regulatory bodies, consumer protection agencies, and the wider public.
 Staffing firms may face more stringent regulations and oversight, in turn, increasing the compliance burden.
 Agencies therefore need to continuously update their policies and procedures to align with regulatory requirements, adding not only to operational complexities, but as highlighted earlier, operational costs.

 Scams affecting staffing businesses can also distort market dynamics by creating what can be perceived as an uneven playing field.
-As legitimate businesses compete with fraudulent operations that promise quick, albeit fake, results, market perceptions are being skewed, creating unrealistic expectations among job seekers and employers.
-As a result, staffing firms are needing to work harder to differentiate themselves and demonstrate the value of their legitimate services in a market overshadowed by scams.
+As legitimate businesses compete with fraudulent operations offering quick but fake results, market perceptions are skewed.
+This creates unrealistic expectations among job seekers and employers.
+Staffing firms now have to work harder to stand out and show the value of their legitimate services in a market clouded by scams.

 How can businesses mitigate risk?